 The mean period and the mean height of about 15 to 20 well-formed waves from the centres of the groups is actually required; of course, these waves cannot be consecutive.
 The smaller wave-like disturbances (B) which can be seen clearly to be forming under the action of the wind on top of the larger waves are also to be omitted from the record.

-Occasionally, waves may be encountered which literally stand out above the environmental waves (C).
+Occasionally, waves may be encountered which literally stand out above the normal waves (C).
 Such waves may occur singly or in a group of two or three.
 The observer should not concentrate on these maximum waves only; in order to arrive at a measure for the mean period and mean height of about 15 to 20 waves, he or she should also consider groups of well-formed waves of medium height.
 Consequently, the reported wave height will be smaller than the maximum height obtained by the observed waves.
 On average, the actual height of 1 out of about 10 waves will exceed the height to be reported.
 It is common practice to define the significant wave height measured by wave height recorders as the average height of the highest one third of the waves; it should approximate the wave height, which would be estimated by a manual observer.

 The observer must bear in mind that only measurements or quite good estimates are to be recorded.
 Rough guesses have little value.
 The quality of the observations must have priority over their quantity.
 If only two, or even only one, of the three elements (direction, period, height) could be measured, or really well estimated, for example, at night, the report would still be of value.